BlitzKraft/saythanks.io/README.md

-# SayThanks.io: Thankfulness as a Service
+# SayThanks.io: Thankfulness for Open Source

 SayThanks will exist as a thankfulness button/link/inbox for open source projects to add to their repositories and documentation — like a reverse